Septic Services in Killeen, TX

 Aerobic System Maintenance

 Aerobic treatment units are common in Bell County because many sites can't support conventional drain fields due to clay soils or shallow limestone.
 TCEQ requires a maintenance contract for the life of the system, with inspections every four months.
-Texas A&M AgriLife Extension's OSSF program emphasizes that routine monitoring of advanced treatment systems is essential to protect well water and maintain system function (AgriLife Fact Sheet SC-015-6.16).
 Expect $200-$400 per year.
 If you've recently purchased a Killeen-area home with an aerobic system, check whether the previous owner's contract transferred.

 Fort Cavazos and Military Housing Turnover